2204447/CS220AU-DP-2022/README.md

 <br>

 ## Log
-- 2022-11-06 Created my VR map which helped me understand the link digital identities and existential risks
+- 2022-11-06 Created my VR map which helped me understand link digital identities and existential risks
 - 2022-11-06 Copied my notes on the three videos into my private repository
 - 2022-10-11 Had an overview of the module - syllabus and assessments
 - 2022-10-11 Watched videos on digital identities